ptsteadman/notebook/stories/summer-of-entropy.md

 "They get fucked in the ass," said Elkie.
 "That grosses me out, I couldn't date a man like that.
 It's just my preference."

-The guy with the red hair raised an eyebrow.
+The guy with red hair raised an eyebrow.

-After a few minutes, Chris scooted over to Stephan, a talented .NET developer who had convinced Chris to experiment with Mono.
-As he talked with Stephan, he watched Elkie out of the corner of his eye.
+After a few minutes of continued discussion of Elkie's app, Chris scooted over to Stephan, a talented .NET developer who had convinced Chris to experiment with the Mono framework.
+As Chris talked with Stephan, he watched Elkie out of the corner of his eye.
 She was talking to a new guy, a guy wearing a summer suit.
 She was flirting with him, too.
 Probably making more of an effort, Chris could tell.

 If she knew where I worked, thought Chris.
 He stewed for a while, suddenly feeling tired.
 It would be dark outside soon.

 Elkie was talking about her app again, and the guy was eating it up.
-He invited her outside.
+He invited her out to the veranda.

 *Stupid*, Chris thought, as he stood up from the booth, grabbing his unnecessary Patagonia jacket, and *typical*.
-He said goodbye to Stephan, and then walked home without giving Elkie another glance.
+He said goodbye to Stephan, and walked home without looking for Elkie.

 <hr>